 Questions or have an idea for a film?
 Email us at firstname.lastname@example.org.

-Hailed by Francis Collins in his “NIH Director’s Blog” as “microscopic blockbusters” and “bio-action” thrillers, Celldance videos are a high profile opportunity for ASCB members to hone their science communication skills and present the excitement–and impact–of their research.
+Hailed by Francis Collins in his “NIH Director’s Blog” as “microscopic blockbusters” and “bio-action” thrillers, Celldance is a high-profile video program that allows scientists to hone their science communication skills and present the excitement–and impact–of their research.
 The ASCB is looking for member labs to submit proposals for entry into Celldance for 2018.

 Three ASCB member labs will be chosen from the short proposals to produce short (2-4 minute) “Tell Your Own Cell Story” videos.
 If your proposal is accepted, ASCB will make your lab an unrestricted $1,000 grant toward production costs.
 Your Celldance video will premiere on the web and live at the 2018 ASCB/EMBO Meeting in San Diego.

 Is your lab interested in submitting a proposal for Celldance 2018?
 All you have to do is send us a one or two page story outline (in a narrative, storyboard or script format) plus a short video sample of your most beautiful/most exciting cell imaging.
 These samples do not have to be the video sequences that you will use in your actual Celldance video.